amit154154/KoalaReadingPapers/README.md

 3.create episode discriptions automatically.

+4.add posiblity to create the podcast fully localy and free, using open source (Llama 2 , open source text-to-speech models).

-3.upload episodes automatically to the podcast.
+5.upload episodes automatically to the podcast.

 ## License